 Meanwhile, other companies might try to determine a caller’s intent using an IVR menu.

 Whichever method you prefer, this initial segmentation is essential.
 Every bit of context gives you a better chance at assigning an agent equipped to provide relevant answers.

 This simple act of routing customers to agents with the right skills in the right departments immediately improves first-call resolution rates by reducing unnecessary call transfers.
 But to drive further progress, you also need to give agents the right resources.

 Dialing a specialized support line or pressing “3 for billing inquiries” aren’t the only ways customers hint at their intent.
 Their prior interactions with your business have likely already left a rich trail of context clues.

 CRM databases can tell you about their order history, helpdesk software can tell you about any prior frustrations, and other agents might be able to tell you about their personality type.

 Unfortunately for many support teams, the phone channel tends to be far removed from these vital bits of background info.

 As a result, agents have to frantically switch back and forth between multiple tools or place customers on hold while consulting with colleagues.
 And the harder this discovery process is for an agent, the less likely they are to resolve issues in a single call.

 The good news is companies no longer need to settle for these chaotic scenes.
-The arrival of software-based phone systems creates an opportunity to connect the voice channel with the customer context you already have.
+Software-based phone systems create an opportunity to connect voice with the customer context you already have.